 Hatchling veined octopuses are sometimes called paralarvae and they look like near-microscopic adults.
 Now and then, they are said to live a planktonic existence at the mercy of the currents, but they can swim forward and backward.

-Our larval volunteers are just starting out with Ask A Biologist and have answered questions from two or three students or made some other initial contribution to the site.
+Our larval volunteers are just starting out with Ask A Biologist and have answered questions from a handful of students or made some other initial contribution to the site.
 These volunteers are extremely important, especially for the question and answer feature at Ask A Biologist.